 Tap on any Mix, and select 'Add' mix from the popup menu to add a new mix.

-Select 'Free mix' from the list of available predefined mixes in the Mixes Library.
+Select a mix from the list of available predefined mixes in the Mixes Library (see library screenshot above).
+The Free Mix is used in this example.